Flamenco/stackeditpro/Features.md

 ### Grav Website Structure
 Grav websites have a directory for each web page.
 The directories name is the page name, and it contains a markdown file for the page content.
 Thas file uses a name that determines the content template used for rendering the page.
 The page content may also contain a *Frontmatter Header*.
+Pages can contain nested pages.

 ```text
 - https://www.foo.com